nlpub/hyperstar/README.md

 ## Models

 The original approach learns a matrix such that transforms an input hyponym embedding vector into its hypernym embedding vector.
-This is the baseline that works well.
 A few variations of this approach have also been implemented.
 The following models are available:

 * `baseline`, the original approach,
 * `negative_hyponym` that penalizes the matrix to projecting the hypernyms back to the hyponyms,